-Any other income sources: my husband works.
+Any other income sources: Not yet

 If no to the above, what amount do you think you would be comfortable on?

 (If no to the above) What amount would you be comfortable on